icavalheiro/lazy-xml-parser/README.md

 #### toXml (pathToSaveXml, xmlObj)
 Saves the xmlObj as a xml.
 Dãã!

-# Latest patch notes
+## Latest patch notes
-- Fixed issue where the convertion of the XML Object to JSON would reaturn an error about circular structure.
+- Fixed issue where the convertion of the XML Object to JSON would return an error about circular structure
-- Added methods "getNewNode" and "getNewAttribute" to the exports, so that they can be used to add new elements to the XML Object.
+- Added methods "getNewNode" and "getNewAttribute" to the exports, so that they can be used to add new elements to the XML Object

 ## License
 Copyright (c) 2016 Ivan S. Cavalheiro